Juneau Wisconsin Restaurants and Things to Do

 We’re happy to direct you to Juneau Wisconsin Restaurants and Things to Do.
 Although Shane Acres is in the middle of nowhere, it’s surrounded by everything!
-There’s so much to do, from staying at the Inn for a dip in the pool, or exploring nearby trails and outdoor beauty.
+There’s so much to do, from relaxing poolside with a good book, experiencing the Sandhill Cranes and geese, or exploring nearby trails and outdoor beauty.

 Whether you want to dine in style or eat on the run, there’s a Dodge County dining establishment to serve you, including an historic inn, rated one of Wisconsin’s ten best by the Milwaukee Journal/Sentinel’s food critic, family restaurants featuring fresh Dodge County ingredients and home cooking “better than Grandma’s”, fast food outlets, old-fashioned drive-ins and authentic ethnic restaurants.